krishna4a6av/.config/README.md

 sudo pacman -S stow
 ```

+- To use matugen colors you need to install from you distros's package manager as well

 The scripts uses and control the themes of the following applications:

 | Application | Description                                         |